-Recently, my daughter, Ava, and I went to Florida for Spring Break to relax, soak up the sun and have fun together.
+Recently, my daughter, Ava, and I went to Florida to relax, soak up the sun and have fun together.

 To have fun, while remaining stationary, we decided that every night, we’d watch a stand-up comedy act on Netflix before bed.
 We’d hang out on the beach during the day, shop late afternoon, grab dinner, then rush home to hop into our sweats, veg out and laugh our asses off.
 Such geeks!
 On night one, we watched Ellen Degeneres’ Relatable—so funny!
 Then we discovered John Mulaney, with whom we’re now totally obsessed.
 Each night before bed, we’d laugh and laugh.
 Neither of us could get enough.